ferdaousbouzaiene/ferdaousbouzaiene.github.io/index.md

 ### 🏋️ [What is this mushroom?](https://github.com/yves-rdlb/What-is-this-Mushroom/tree/master)
-[test it out 🍄🍽️☠️](https://mushroom-frontend-kuiusfhsjsm5jz6og2mcig.streamlit.app/)
+[test it out 🍄🍽️☠️](https://mushroom-frontend-kuiusfhsjsm5jz6og2mcig.streamlit.app/) *Teaching computers to save lives, one fungus at a time* ⚗️

 Safety-first **mushroom identification demo** using computer vision and API-first architecture.
 Predicts species from an image and maps to deterministic edibility with confidence gating.

+**Plot Twist**: The app will literally refuse to guess if it's not sure – because nobody wants to explain a mushroom mishap to the ER doctor! 🏥

 - **Frontend**: Streamlit app (API-only client)
 - **Backend**: FastAPI with Vision Transformer (ViT) model; legacy EfficientNet path